Returning home from a long trip, we all like to look at the most beautiful pictures of our adventures, or even show them to our friends.

 Include objects conflicting with the subject

-Items, people or things that for shape, color and size divert attention from our photographic subject.
-To work around this problem it is needed is just a little forethought, at the time of shooting, considering any distractions in the frame;
+Items, people, or things that for shape, color, and size divert attention from our photographic subject.
+To work around this problem it is needed is just a little forethought, at the time of the shooting, considering any distractions in the frame;

 Do not take into account the direction of light

-Essential for the success of a shot is the direction from which the main light beam, natural or a light bulb, comes from.
-If we notice shadows that darken our subject, we have several options: move it, change the shooting angle, remove the object that creates the shadow or choose another time of day to photograph.
+Essential for the success of a shot in the direction from which the main light beam, natural or a light bulb, comes from.
+If we notice shadows that darken our subject, we have several options: move it, change the shooting angle, remove the object that creates the shadow, or choose another time of day to photograph.

-So at the end, what you need is a good eye and practice to learn the basics of photography and take home some beautiful shots souvenir of your holidays!
+So in the end, what you need is a good eye and practice to learn the basics of photography and take home some beautiful shots souvenir of your holidays!